How Not To Murder Your Business Partner

 'People fight because they want to feel that they matter, that the other person respects what they're going through.
 A simple 'I can see where you're coming from' is deeply validating.
 When your experience is acknowledged, you feel sane.
 The two of you don't have to agree, but you do have to acknowledge that there's another person who experiences the event very differently from you.’

-Finally, I would recommend business partner counselling.
-Often in small businesses there is no HR department to mediate and being at the top can be lonely.
-It may be a decision you decide between you or it may be something you do by yourself, but counselling allows you to be heard, acknowledged and validated.
+This is where counselling comes in.
+Often in small businesses there is no HR department to mediate, (your experience of HR may not even be that satisfactory) and being at the top can be lonely.
+Deciding to do counselling will allow you to be heard, acknowledged and validated.
 Through this process you will begin to understand why you respond the way you do to your business partner’s actions.
 This will not only benefit your business relationships but personal relationships too.
 It is a win win all round.